vlisivka/sos/README.md

 # Save Our Startup (SOS)

-The idea of this is to use AI to force founders to follow predentermined path, with AI-based couching.
+The idea of this is to use AI to force founders to follow predentermined path of product discovery, with AI-based couching.

 Product is in pre-alpha state (works somewhat for me only).